jhuapl-boss/boss-manage/docs/Onboarding.md

 3. Access to the [JHUAPL Boss](https://github.com/jhuapl-boss) repository to pull and make code commits.

 # Development Envrionment
 The [Installation Guide](./InstallGuide.md) is geared to installing BossDB in new AWS subscription.
 It covers many of the topics you won't need to get into right now.
 This **onboarding guide** will highlight what you need to do to get up and running quickly.
+However any Python virtual environment may be used, so used whatever you are comfortable using.

 ## Choose your Python Distribution
 This guide assumes you have installed anaconda for python 3.
 You can download the installer for your platform from [Anaconda](https://www.anaconda.com/products/individual).